kevintpeng/Learn-Something-Every-Day/UWaterloo/SE380-Feedback-Control.md

 - for circuit systems, there KVL and KCL
   - $v = L \frac{di}{dt}$ for inductors
   - $i = C \frac{dv}{dt}$ for capacitors
+- eigenvectors are vectors whose directions do not change after having a matrix (as a linear mapping) applied to them

 ##### Chapter 2 Modelling
 **State-space models** are mathematical expressions of systems